-The first, or Shell, year offers the opportunity to explore intellectual possibility.
+The first, or SHELL, year offers the opportunity to explore intellectual possibility.
 A coherent, integrated curriculum in the humanities asks pupils to think for themselves, regardless of previous school or system.
-It is important too that pupils make informed choices for their GCSE courses and, therefore, Shell pupils are encouraged to try unfamiliar subjects.
+It embraces English, History and Religious Studies and seeks first of all to give our pupils a sense of their cultural identity and then lead them to explore new horizons and to question themselves and their teachers.
+It is a course not to fill minds but to excite them.
+It sparks the youngest Marlburians to think for themselves, to risk an opinion, to listen to the voice of others.

-The Remove (second) and Hundred (third) years at Marlborough involve GCSE courses.
+The REMOVE (second) and HUNDRED (third) years at Marlborough involve GCSE courses.
 We require a core commitment of English Language, English Literature, Mathematics and dual-award Science at this level.
-In addition, all pupils take our own externally certified Religious Studies course and a number of optional subjects, which must include a modern foreign language.
-Some departments offer pupils the chance to sit GCSE examinations before the end of the Hundred year and to begin relevant extension courses, such as As level.

-Our Sixth Form curriculum is varied and rich.
+In addition, all pupils take a GCSE qualification in Religious Studies alongside a number of optional subjects, which must include a modern foreign language.
+Many departments have moved to offering the IGCSE course in their subject.
+Our SIXTH FORM curriculum is varied and rich.
 Pupils are asked to undertake at least four As level courses in the Lower Sixth and may reduce to three A2 courses in the Upper Sixth.
-The College will introduce the International Baccalaureate as an optional alternative to A levels in the near future.
+In 2009 the College introduced the International Baccalaureate Diploma Programme, as well as Pre-U courses in some subjects.
+The range of courses on offer guarantees breadth and also allows opportunities for pupils to specialise if they wish.